RyanErm/DP3/README.md

 ```bash
 python consumer_updates.py
 ```
+Once it starts outputting that there are no messages left type "Command C" to stop the program.
+The program can also be stopped early if desired.
+Then move onto the next script

 To consume all the positions data from Kafka, run this command:

 ```bash
 python consumer_positions.py
 ```
+Once it starts outputting that there are no messages left type "Command C" to stop the program.
+The program can also be stopped early if desired.

 Finally to generate plots run the following command: